 Mississippi woman kills escaped monkey fearing for her children's safety

-HEIDELBERG, Miss. - One of the monkeys that escaped last week after a truck overturned on a Mississippi highway was shot and killed early Sunday by a woman who says she feared for the safety of her children.

-Jessica Bond Ferguson said she was alerted early Sunday by her 16-year-old son who said he thought he had seen a monkey running in the yard outside their home near Heidelberg, Mississippi.
-She got out of bed, grabbed her firearm and her cellphone and stepped outside where she saw the monkey about 60 feet (18 meters) away.
+Someone shot the monkey after seeing it cross the highway on Monday evening about a mile from the scene of the Oct.
+28 crash, Jasper County Sheriff Sheriff Randy Johnson said.
+Johnson said he was contacted by a person with the transport company who recovered the monkey after a civilian shot it.

+The Mississippi Department of Wildlife, Fisheries and Parks confirmed Tuesday in a news release that one monkey was still unaccounted for after two of the escaped monkeys were “recovered deceased."
+Officials have warned that people should not approach the Rhesus monkeys, saying they are known to be aggressive.

-Bond Ferguson said she and other residents had been warned that the escaped monkeys carried diseases so she fired her gun.
+Over the weekend, a woman who said she feared for the safety of her children shot and killed another escaped monkey after her 16-year-old son saw a monkey outside their home near Heidelberg.
+Jessica Bond Ferguson said she and other residents had been warned that the escaped monkeys carried diseases so she shot it.

-“I did what any other mother would do to protect her children,” Bond Ferguson, who has five children ranging in age from 4 to 16, told The Associated Press.
-“I shot at it and it just stood there, and I shot again, and he backed up and that's when he fell.”

-The Jasper County Sheriff's Office confirmed in a social media post that a homeowner had found one of the monkeys on their property Sunday morning but said the office didn't have any details.
-The Mississippi Department of Wildlife, Fisheries, and Parks took possession of the monkey, the sheriff's office said.
+A truck carrying 21 monkeys overturned on Interstate 59 north of Heidelberg last week and several monkeys escaped.
+Video from the scene showed monkeys and wooden crates in tall grass beside the interstate.
+Searchers in protective equipment were seen scouring nearby fields and woods for missing primates.
+Five monkeys were killed during the search and three were missing initially, officials said.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.